 The panel is to be chaired by prominent businessman Don Argus, a former chairperson of resources giant BHP Billiton, with former International Cricket Council and Australian Cricket Board chief Malcolm Speed as deputy chairperson, Cricket Australia (CA) officials told reporters in Melbourne on Thursday.

 “We normally do a review anyway, but not such a high-profile review.
+We haven’t done it for some time.

 “Australians don’t like losing; I don’t like losing either I’ve got to say.